 If the pilot light seems to be lit, you will want to check to make sure your breaker hasn't tripped.
 If the breaker seems fine, then try pushing the reset button on your thermostat.

 Another simple thing to do in checking your hot water heater is to check and see what the water heater thermostat is set at.
 Maybe the temperature has been set differently, or it simply isn't hot enough for you anymore.
 If the temperature is set lower than you want it to be, or think it should be, simply set the thermostat higher.

 Step 3 - Water Temperature

-If the thermostat is set at a reasonable temperature, the problem could be that you need to replace your water heater thermostat.
+If the thermostat is set at a reasonable temperature, the problem could be you need to replace your water heater thermostat.
 To check this out, all you need is some tap water and a thermometer.
 Run tap water onto a thermometer, and check the temperature.
 If the water is within five degrees of what your thermostat is set at, that is not the problem.
 However, if it is much farther than five degrees off, it looks like it may be time to replace that thermostat.

 Step 4 - Sediment Build Up

 Now that you have covered the possible basic problems, it's time to move on to bigger things.
-The problem could be that your heater has some sediment build up.
+The problem could be your heater has some sediment build up.
 In this case, you will need to drain your tank fully and flush it out with clean water.

 Step 5 - If Your Water Smells